Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 • protect the University’s data against internal and external threats.

 The University is also required to produce evidence of its activities to external regulators, internal auditors, accreditation and funding bodies.
-Adherence to this procedure will ensure the University is able to meet this requirement.
+Adherence to this manual will ensure the University is able to meet this requirement.

 2.2 Scope